Digital Learning for Parents/Families

 Washoe County School District believes that all students should have regular opportunities to develop 21st Century competencies, technology and digital citizenship skills, and digital literacy.
 WCSD's Digital Learning efforts, including regular access to technology, provides our students with opportunities to learn and experience the modern world, and helps prepare them for modern careers and colleges.

 To be prepared for the modern workforce and the complexity of the 21st Century, students should master 21st century learning skills.
-Click HERE to see resources available to teachers to help build students' 21st Century Competencies.
+Click 21st Century Learning to see resources available to teachers to help build students' 21st Century Competencies.

 In a digital world, students need regular opportunities to learn how to stay safe and act appropriately online.
-Click HERE to access WCSD's Digital Citizenship resources.
+Click Digital Citizenship to access WCSD's Digital Citizenship resources.

 WCSD students use a variety of digital learning tools to enhance learning and engage with the modern world.
 WCSD is implementing a rigorous vetting process to ensure student privacy and security while using digital learning tools in the classroom.
-Click HERE to learn more about Digital Learning Tools.
+Click Digital Learning Tools to learn more about Digital Learning Tools.

 Computer Science is more than just computer programming.
 It is computational thinking, logical reasoning, critical thinking, and problem-solving.
 These are tools students need to be successful in the 21st Century and the future yet to come.
-Click HERE to access WCSD's Computer Science and Coding resources.
+Click Computer Science to access WCSD's Computer Science and Coding resources.

 Have a question related to digital learning in WCSD?
-The FAQs HERE answer a variety of common questions for parents, guardians, and families.
+Click Frequently Asked Questions to get answers to a variety of common questions for parents, guardians, and families.

 Notice of Non-Discrimination and Web-Accessibility